axle-blaze/assesment/README.md

 - Ensure the backend server is running before starting the frontend UI.
 - All data is stored in memory (no database).
-- For development/demo purposes only.

 ---

-## License

-MIT License
-# assesment